thetatoken/theta-mainnet-integration-guide/docs/api.md

 **Example**

 In this example, the transaction being queried is a "send transaction" (i.e., type 2, see the "Transaction types" note in the [GetBlock](#getblock) section).
-In this transaction, address `0x2e833968e5bb786ae419c4d13189fb081cc43bab` sent 10 Theta and 20 Gamma tokens to address `0x9f1233798e905e173560071255140b4a8abd3ec6`, which cost 1000000000000 GammaWei transaction fee.
+In this transaction, address `0x2e833968e5bb786ae419c4d13189fb081cc43bab` sent 10 Theta and 20 TFuel tokens to address `0x9f1233798e905e173560071255140b4a8abd3ec6`, which cost 1000000000000 TFuelWei transaction fee.

 ```
 // Request